plurai-ai/intellagent/docs/architecture.md

      - Complexity-based evaluation reports

 ## 1. Event Generation
-The CHAS Event Generator creates realistic chatbot interactions through a multi-stage pipeline that transforms high-level policies into concrete scenarios with corresponding database states.
+The IntellAgent Event Generator creates realistic chatbot interactions through a multi-stage pipeline that transforms high-level policies into concrete scenarios with corresponding database states.
 The process consists of three main components:

 ### 1.1 Policy Analysis & Graph Construction
 The `DescriptionGenerator` class handles the initial policy analysis through these steps: